Temp9699/2190101-Group-Project/README.md

 # 2190101-Group-Project
-Display aqi information of most provinces in Thailand
+Display aqi information of any city

 # Imports
 Install these packages in your terminal